Lokusok/Lokusok/README.md

 And wp theme: [Mioka](https://github.com/Lokusok/mioka-wp-theme)

 Now I'm learning React and getting to know its ecosystem.
+Also interested in the Next.js framework.

 <div style="display: flex; align-items: flex-start">
 <table>